 With the SEL button, you can switch the section A display between the current fuel mileage, average fuel mileage, fuel consumption, average speed, elapsed time, and reserve fuel consumption.

-When the 1st (E) segment of the fuel gauge starts flashing, the current fuel mileage, average fuel mileage, fuel consumption, average speed or elapsed time switches to the reserve fuel consumption.
+When the 1st (E) segment of the fuel gauge starts flashing, the reserve fuel consumption information will replace the current display.

 Current fuel mileage